 You will find the full range of accommodation in this town from the most luxurious five star hotels with up to date and modern amenities to pensions (a type of guest house or boarding house) and rooms or apartments at very reasonable prices.
 Some of the larger towns and cities will also have hostels.

 If you prefer to stay in a more rural location there are a number of “Agro” style of accommodation places on farms and in the countryside plus there may be camp sites nearby.

-If you wish to advertise your accommodation on Nowy Sącz Travel Guide please let us know.
+If you wish to advertise your accommodation on Nowy Sącz Travel Guide please let me know.